 There are a million rules and details when it comes to investing, so you always want to work with an investment professional you trust.
 This person should explain to you, in terms you understand, how these investments work.

 If you’re curious about how much you’ll need to retire comfortably, investing expert Chris Hogan has a tool to help you figure that out.

 Financial Security Is Closer Than You Think

 So many people feel stressed about money, but that doesn’t have to be you.
-Don’t let your debt, fears or stress stop you from reaching your goals.
+Don’t let your debt, fears or stress stop you from reaching your financial goals.
 Push through!

 As much as I wish there really was a magic genie that could make all of our financial dreams come true, that’s not reality.
 The reality is that you can live the life you want, but the real magic is in your ability to handle money wisely.

 Want to stay motivated as you work on your money goals?
 Color in your progress as you pay down debt and build up your savings using my free Goal Trackers here.